sayansatpati/PyCap/docs/intro-to-python/capstone/web_scraping.md

 We can also observe from inspecting the page, we found out that the salary information is under a class "SalaryText", which we can use to implement our scraper.
 ### Basic Data Analysis
 We will also introduce some basic data analysis on the the scraped data as well.
+To perform the analsys, we will have to create a basic commandline application using Python 3.6+ that analyses our scraped data from.
 - With ASX data, we will see if we could determine the change in stock price based on the ASX Today Annoucement.
 - With Indeed data, we will see if we can filter our scraped data and display jobs within our specified salary.
 ## Coding Standard and Practice